Modern Malaysian highway at sunset

 The Cameron Highlands Loop

-Winding roads through mossy forests and tea plantations.
-Beware of morning fog!
+Winding roads cutting through mossy forests and tea plantations.
+Watch out for the morning fog!

 Coastal road